mhulse/gh-boiler/CONTRIBUTING.md

 ```

 1. Multiple-line approach (one property and value per line).
-1. Always add a space after a property's colon (.e.g, `display: block;`, not `display:block;`).
+1. Always add a space after a property’s colon (.e.g, `display: block;`, not `display:block;`).
 1. End all lines with a semi-colon.
 1. For multiple, comma-separated selectors, place each selector on its own line
-1. Attribute selectors, like `input[type="text"]` should always wrap the attribute's value in double quotes, for consistency and safety (see this [blog post on unquoted attribute values](http://mathiasbynens.be/notes/unquoted-attribute-values) that can lead to XSS attacks).
+1. Attribute selectors, like `input[type="text"]` should always wrap the attribute’s value in double quotes, for consistency and safety (see this [blog post on unquoted attribute values](http://mathiasbynens.be/notes/unquoted-attribute-values) that can lead to XSS attacks).
 1. For style definitions that contain a single `property: value;`, always put opening and closing curly braces on the same line (e.g., `.foo { property: value; }`).
+1. Put IDs before class attributes and put both as close to the start of tag as possible, like: `<form id="foo" class="bar" action="http://foo.com" method="get">…</form> <!-- /#foo -->`.
+1. Make sure all closing classes/IDs have an comment “identifier”, like: `<div class=".b1_ew"> … </div> <!-- /.b1_ew -->`; this make it easier to follow structure of generated HTML.
+Note that an `#id` trumps a `.class` when labeling the ending comment.
+If no `#id` and multiple `.class`es, use the first class as the comment label (assuming that it’s typically the most “important”).

 ### Javascript (`.js`):